 Almost every week will lightly touch upon a music theory concept we will explore that pertains to the music we are discussing.

-Then we will move into the powerhouses of classical music, learning about specific composers, their most important works, and the world that their music either reflected or transformed.
+In our second semester, we will move into the powerhouses of classical music.
+We will be learning about specific composers, their most important works, and the world that their music either reflected or transformed.